cellsjs/piscosour/plugins/piscosour/info.md

 ## <a name="piscoFile"></a>2. piscoFile addon

-`this.piscoFile` return the piscosour file name ('piscosour.json').
+`this.piscoFile` a value with the piscosour file name ('piscosour.json').

 Example: